EyalYe/DDP25-HW5/README.md

 The grid is parameterized, and your module must support reading/writing individual cells, as well as advancing the simulation by one generation step.

-You will also learn how to use a **SystemVerilog interface** to group control and data signals, while keeping the clock and reset signals separate as explicit module ports.
+You will also learn how to use a **SystemVerilog interface** to group control and data signals, and how to test your design using a provided testbench.

 ---